ryojitanabe/ryojitanabe.github.io/about.md

 ## Work experience

+* 2019.12 - 2024.3
+  * Assistant Professor (tenure-track)
+  * Graduate School of Environment and Information Sciences, Yokohama National University
-* 2017 April - 2019 November
+* 2017.4 - 2019.11
   * Research Assistant Professor
   * Department of Computer Science and Engineering, Southern University of Science and Technology
-* 2016 April - 2017 March
+* 2016.4 - 2017.3
   * Postdoctoral researcher
   * Institute of Space and Astronautical Science, Japan Aerospace Exploration Agency (ISAS/JAXA)
-* 2014 April - 2016 March
+* 2014.4 - 2016.3
   * Research Fellow
-  * Japan Society for the Promotion of Science (DC2)
+  * Japan Society for the Promotion of Science DC2

 ## Education

-* 2016 March: Ph.D. degree in Science from The University of Tokyo
+* 2016.3 Ph.D. degree in Science from The University of Tokyo
   * Advisor: [Prof. Alex Fukunaga](http://metahack.org/index.html)
   * Thesis: Studies of Adaptive Differential Evolution for Function Optimization Problems (in Japanese)
-* 2013 March: M.S. degree in engineering from Sophia University
+* 2013.3 M.S. degree in engineering from Sophia University
-* 2011 March: B.S. degree in engineering from Sophia University
+* 2011.3 B.S. degree in engineering from Sophia University

 ## Grants

+* 2019.12 - 2024.3?
+Leading Initiative for Excellent Young Researchers from JSPS
+  * 9,000,000 JPY?
+(TBC)

-* 2017 April - 2020 March: Grant-in-Aid for Young Scientists B
+* 2017.4 - 2020.3 Grant-in-Aid for Young Scientists B from JSPS
   * I could not accept this grant because I was not in Japan for 2017-2020
   * Title: Efficient Adaptive Differential Evolution for Multi-objective Optimization
   * 3,800,000 JPY

-* 2014 April - 2016 March: Grant-in-Aid for JSPS Research Fellow
+* 2014.4 - 2016.3: Grant-in-Aid for JSPS Research Fellow from JSPS
   * Title: Development of Novel, Efficient Parameter Setting Strategies for Evolutionary Algorithms and Its Application
   * 2,200,000 JPY